There was an error with your log in

 Hikers exploring Skogafoss waterfall in Iceland

-• Strap on your crampons, it’s time to hike the Solheimajökull glacier—one of the most impressive and accessible glaciers in Iceland!
-You’ll spend 2 hours on ice, taking in the energy of this massive glacier.
-In the afternoon, you’ll visit the legendary Black Sand Beach and Fjaðrárgljúfur canyon before arriving to your hotel near the glacier lagoon for a good night’s rest.
+• Strap on your crampons—it’s time to hike the Solheimajökull glacier, one of Iceland’s most impressive and accessible glaciers!
+You’ll spend two hours on the ice, experiencing the powerful energy of this massive glacier.
+In the afternoon, we will explore the legendary Black Sand Beach and the stunning Fjaðrárgljúfur canyon before heading to our hotel near the glacier lagoon for a well-deserved rest.

 Ascent: 150 m (490 ft)